yezune/FEP/README-EN.md

 \end{equation}
 $$

 In other words, dissipative entropy production increases with the amplitude of random fluctuations and the average curvature (or sum of squared gradients) of the surprisal or NESS potential.
-In turn, this leads to the following expectations, for a system with n degrees of freedom (i.e., $x\in\R^n$):
+In turn, this leads to the following expectations, for a system with $n$ degrees of freedom (i.e., $x\in\R^n$):

 $$
 \begin{equation}\tag{13.3}